Jasonbit/SwiftHtml/README.md

 )
 ```

-And now you can put just created table it into the html body.
+And now you can put just created table into the html body.

 ```swift
 let page = html$ (